The Seoul of the South

 Gwinnett is home to an especially large Korean population, as well as rich Korean culture.
 Authentic restaurants, spas and karaoke bars adorn our streets, and Sarah has shared some of her personal favorites here.

-1. Tell me three restaurants or bakeries you love to visit for an authentic Korean treat.
+1. Tell me a couple restaurants or bakeries you love to visit for an authentic Korean treat.
 And what do you get at each stop?

-Jang Su Jang for traditional Korean Braised Short Ribs or GalBiJjim, Harue for all types of popular comfort foods, especially the new KFC (Korean Fried Chicken), and Café Rothem for iced Misugaru or Citron (Yuja) Tea.
+Jang Su Jang for traditional Korean Braised Short Ribs or GalBiJjim and Café Rothem for iced Misugaru or Citron (Yuja) Tea.
 Misugaru is a delicious and nutritious beverage made from a mix of ground Korean grains and cereals.

 2. What are some “must haves” at Gwinnett’s international markets?